robarcoo/FootballApp/README.md

 ##  Features

-- Fully implemented UI using Jetpack Compose that adapatable to different font and display sizes
+- Fully implemented UI using Jetpack Compose that adapts to different font and display sizes
 - Almost finished work with API using Ktor
 - Local caching (with different policies and expire time)
 - MVVM implemented with repository pattern, corouintes, flow and usecases